bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

 5. `--`: Separate Bacalhau parameters from the command to be executed inside the container
 6. `sh -c 'uname -a && echo "Hello from Docker Bacalhau!"'`: The command executed inside the container

-Let's have a look at the command execution in the terminal:
+The command execution in the terminal is similar to:

 ```shell
 13:53:46.478 | INF pkg/repo/fs.go:81 > Initializing repo at '/root/.bacalhau' for environment 'production'